TGAC/COPO-documentation/help/glossary.rst

      A string of characters that unambiguously identifies a particular resource.

      See also: :wikipedia:`Uniform Resource Identifier <URI>`

+   Virtual sample
+     A virtual sample is a research object that is submitted to COPO under a :ref:`Stand-alone profile <standalone-profile-walkthrough>`.
+It represents samples in a **run** sequencing file.

+     See the :ref:`Virtual sample submission <standalone-profile-virtual-sample-submissions>` section for more information.

    :abbr:`VSCode (Visual Studio Code)`
      VSCode is a lightweight but powerful source code editor which runs on your desktop and is available on Windows,